 - Our projections and how they interfere with connection

 Projection is a defense mechanism whereby we project onto others what we find unacceptable in ourselves, and therefore disown.
 For example, a person who has a tendency to be unkind may accuse others of being unkind, whilst denying this in themselves.
 Most of us project to some extent, and most of the time, this happens unconsciously, without our awareness.
 Awareness of our projections and willingness to own the parts of ourselves that we project onto others moves us closer seeing ourselves as we really are and seeing others as they really are, and therefore enables us to meet ourselves and others more fully.

 - The filters that create our reality and affect all our relationships

 Our conditioning – the messages we have received about ourselves, others and life, especially when we were young – along with our past experiences – create filters through which we see the world.
-This means we are not seeing reality itself, but rather our own personal version of it, which therefore affects how we experience our relationships.
-Some of our filters (we could also say beliefs) can limit our capacity to clearly see and connect with ourselves and others.
+This means we are not seeing reality itself, but rather our own personal version of it, which therefore affects how we experience life and our relationships.
+Some of our filters can limit our capacity to clearly see and connect with ourselves and others.
 Having awareness of how our filters distort our reality in unhelpful ways can help us to free ourselves from these limitations.

 - The Drama Triangle